Entering Red River Judo

 Membership in the adult Red River Judo Club evening classes is open to people 16 years and older.
 We have accepted people as young as 14 years of age but expect them to act maturely so as to be able to train as adults.
 We have a kids program which holds classes Tuesday and Thursday evenings 6:30-7:30 pm.
 Other than this there is no discrimination based on age, sex, or ethnic identity.

 Prospective adult class students will be considered after they have observed one practice session.

 New students will start training at the beginning of the month – on Tuesdays only.
-New students are expected to attend all Tuesday practices for two months before attending Thursday or Friday practices!
+New students are expected to attend all Tuesday practices for two months before attending Thursday practices, unless discussed with one of the instructors.
 Cost for training the first two months is $20 / month.
-There after, new students will be expected to pay the normal monthly fee.
+Thereafter, new students will be expected to pay the normal monthly fee.

 Purchase of a proper uniform will be expected of all students.
 The uniforms are available at reasonable prices through the club.
 Although purchase through the club is by no means required, the advice and measurement for size by knowledgeable club members is highly recommended.

 The uniform is called a Judogi.
 Judogi are made from a heavy cotton fabric, especially reinforced for grappling.
 A karate or TKD uniform is not strong enough for judo.
 A white uniform is required for beginners.
 Special blue uniforms are for competition and are not to be worn by beginners.
 White uniforms are available for purchase from Red River Judo and cost $50.